flamelily-bluescsi/bluescsi/v2powerbookuk.md

 ![{{page.cart_description}}]({{page.cart_image}})

 This is the NEW version 2 Powerbook Full version of the BlueSCSI for UK buyers.
-This has connector for Mac Powerbooks.
+This has a slim SCSI connector for Mac Powerbooks.
 This is a complete and tested device.

 * New Version 2
 * Fully tested on a PB 165C